Lifailon/TorAPI/README.md

 Implemented:

-- **Search by title** to get all available distributions from a specified torrent tracker (its ID and brief information with a link to download the torrent file) or from all trackers at once.
+- **Search by title** to get all available distributions from a specified torrent tracker (its ID and brief information with a link to download the torrent file) or from **all** trackers at once.
-- **Search by ID** of the specified provider to get additional information (hash for direct download via torrent-client, links to Kinopoisk and IMDb databases, detailed description of the movie or series, as well as the content of the torrent-distribution).
+- **Search by ID** of the specified provider to get additional information: hash for direct download via torrent-client, links to Kinopoisk and IMDb databases, detailed description of the movie or series, as well as the content of the torrent-distribution.
+- **Get RSS news feeds** from all used providers in `XML` and also `JSON` formats.

 📄 Released under the [MIT license](https://github.com/Lifailon/TorAPI/blob/rsa/LICENSE).